What Is G-Sync And Is It Worth It?

 Related:FreeSync vs G-Sync – Which Is Best?

-What’s important here is that both are their respective companies’ solutions to screen tearing, and both require a special monitor certification to enjoy gaming with their cards to the fullest.
+What’s important here is that both are their respective companies’ methodologies to screen tearing, and both require a special monitor certification to enjoy gaming with their cards to the fullest.

 What sets these two technologies apart is that AMD doesn’t require monitor manufacturers to pay for FreeSync certification.
 Therefore, there is no extra expense.
 This means it’s certainly more cost-effective to own a FreeSync-certified monitor.